In Ireland, the phrase “give out” means to scold someone or to complain about something.

 As you can see, translating one language into another can be difficult.
 In a lot of cases, phrases from one language do not “fit” well into another language.

-For example, in English, the phrase “real” and “estate” have their own meanings.
+For example, in English, the words “real” and “estate” have their own meanings.
 However, when you put the two of them together, you create the phrase “real estate”.

 This is what we call a compound word.
 A word or phrase that is made up of other words.